-We may be unable to complete our clinical trials, or we may experience significant delays in completing our clinical trials, which could prevent or delay regulatory approval of our Maestro System and impair our financial position.
+We may be unable to complete ReCharge, a pivotal trial using our second generation Maestro RC System, or other clinical trials, or we may experience significant delays in completing our clinical trials, which could prevent or delay regulatory approval of our Maestro System and impair our financial position.

-Conducting a clinical trial, which involves screening, assessing, testing, treating and monitoring patients at several sites across the country and possibly internationally, and coordinating with patients and clinical institutions, is a complex and uncertain process.
+In October 2010, we obtained an unconditional Investigational Device Exemption (IDE) Supplement for a pivotal trial using our second generation Maestro RC System and completed enrollment and implantation of 233 patients in December 2011.
+Assuming we achieve favorable results, we plan to use data from that trial to support a PMA application for the Maestro System.
+Conducting a clinical trial of this size, which involves screening, assessing, testing, treating and monitoring patients at several sites across the country and possibly internationally, and coordinating with patients and clinical institutions, is a complex and uncertain process.

-The completion of our ongoing and future clinical trials could be delayed, suspended or terminated for several reasons, including:
+The completion of the trial, and our other ongoing clinical trials, could be delayed, suspended or terminated for several reasons, including:

-- ongoing discussions with regulatory authorities regarding the scope or design of our preclinical results or clinical trial or requests for supplemental information with respect to our preclinical results or clinical trial results; - our failure or inability to conduct the clinical trials in accordance with regulatory requirements; - sites currently participating in the trial may drop out of the trial, which may require us to engage new sites or petition the FDA for an expansion of the number of sites that are permitted to be involved in the trial; - patients may not remain in or complete, clinical trials at the rates we expect; - patients may experience serious adverse events or side effects during the trial, which, whether or not related to our product, could cause the FDA or other regulatory authorities to place the clinical trial on hold; - clinical investigators may not perform our clinical trials on our anticipated schedule or consistent with the clinical trial protocol and good clinical practices; and we may be unable to obtain a sufficient supply of our Maestro System necessary for the timely conduct of the clinical trials.
+- ongoing discussions with regulatory authorities regarding the scope or design of our preclinical results or clinical trial or requests for supplemental information with respect to our preclinical results or clinical trial results; - our failure or inability to conduct the clinical trials in accordance with regulatory requirements; - sites currently participating in the trial may drop out of the trial, which may require us to engage new sites or petition the FDA for an expansion of the number of sites that are permitted to be involved in the trial; - patients may not remain in or complete, clinical trials at the rates we expect; - patients may experience serious adverse events or side effects during the trial, which, whether or not related to our product, could cause the FDA or other regulatory authorities to place the clinical trial on hold; - clinical investigators may not perform our clinical trials on our anticipated schedule or consistent with the clinical trial protocol and good clinical practices; and - we may be unable to obtain a sufficient supply of our Maestro System necessary for the timely conduct of the clinical trials.